rebus-ink/ink-API/activityDoc.md

 Possible errors:

+* 404: 'note creation failed: no publication found with id {id}' - publication id in note.context must point to an existing publication
+* 404: 'note creation failed: no document found with id {id}' - document id in note.inReplyTo must point to an existing document
+* 400: 'note creation failed: document {id} does not belong to publication {id}' - the document id in note.inReplyTo must belong to the publication in note.context
 * 400: 'create note error: {message}' - generic error that occured on createNote.
 Refer to message for more details.
 * 400 'create activity error: {message}' - generic error that occured on createActivity.
 Refer to message for more details.